mohammedanas445/OOPS-ACCIDENTS/README.md

         self.speed = speed              #WLOG we take speed as an integer in miles/hr self.x = x                      #We take lattice points(integer coordinates) as position of car. self.y = y
-        self.direction = direction      # direction of motion of the car in degrees (like 90 is moving towards north, 180 is towards west,-90 is towards south etc.)

-    def accelerate(self, speed_increment):
+        self.direction = direction      # direction of motion of the car in degrees (like 90 is north, 180 is west,-90 is south etc.) def accelerate(self, speed_increment):
         self.speed += speed_increment